Wings of Fire (autobiography): Orientation

 He completed his school education in the Rameswaram Elementary School in Rameswaram and later on studied at Schwartz high school in Ramanathapuram.
 In 1950, he joined St. Joseph's College Trichi, to study for the B.Sc degree course when he realized that physics was not his subject.
 Then, at last, he applied to Madras Institute of Technology.
 He or his family could not afford to spend that much money on the course at Madras Institute of Technology.
 Zohara, his sister stood with him.
 When he had a specific branch of aeronautical engineering, the goal was very clear in his mind at that time.
 And he tried to communicate with different kinds of people.
-At Madras Institute of Technology, their teachers shaped his thoughts, Prof. Sponder, Prof. Kal Pandalai, and Prof. Narasingalu Rao.
+At Madras Institute of Technology, their teachers shaped his thoughts, Sponder, Kal Pandalai, and Narasingalu Rao.
 Each of them had carried distinct personalities.
-Last year Madras Institute of Technology was a year of transition and had a great impact on his later life.
+Last year of Madras Institute of Technology was a year of transition and had a great impact on his later life.
 From Madras Institute of Technology, he went out to Hindustan Aeronautics Limited, [HAL], at Bangalore as a trainer.
 There he worked on engine overhauling as part of a team.
 He had trained in radial engine-cum- drum operations.

 After the completion of engineering, he had applied for the Air Force and Directorate of Technical Development and Production –DTP and PC (Air) of the Ministry of Defence.
 But he was not selected in Air Force because he failed to pass the physical fitness standards.
 Later, he was appointed in DTP and PC (Air) as senior scientific Assistant on a basic salary only of Rs.
 250 per month, in 1950.
 He had to create opportunities on his own.
 At this stage, he covered 32 eventful years of his life when he was just on the threshold of his career after graduation.

 Creation

 The section 'Creation' traverses seven chapters, from chapters four to chapter ten; and covers Kalam's life and work for 17 years, from the year 1963 until 1980.
 It begins with his recollection of works at the Langley Research Center, NASA, in Houston, Virginia, U.S., and at other facilities in the US, including the Wallops Flight Facility at Wallops Island in East Coast of the United States, Virginia.
 At a NASA facility, he remembers to have seen a painting, prominently displayed in the lobby.
 The painting depicted a battle scene with a rocket flying in the background.
 On closer examination, he found that the painting depicted Tipu Sultan's army fighting the British.
-Kalam felt happy to see an Indian glorified in NASA as a hero of rocketry warfare.
+Kalam felt overjoyed to see an Indian glorified in NASA as a hero of rocketry warfare.

 His association with the Satellite Launch Vehicle and related projects are vividly presented in the section 'Creation'.
 During the period covered under 'Creation', Kalam, in the year 1976, lost his father who lived up to 102 years of age.
 Kalam took the bereavement with courage and remembered these words written on the death of William Butler Yeats by his friend Auden, and his father: